Estimated reading time: 7 minutes

 Witch Finger Cookie Ingredients

-The bulk barn and Amazon Canada have the lowest prices for blanched almonds and red decorator gel.
+The Bulk Barn and Amazon Canada have the lowest prices for blanched almonds and red decorator gel.

 This witch finger cookies recipe has been made at our house for Halloween for the past ten years.